Counties: El Paso, Teller

-Norm Steen serves as a County Commissioner for Teller County CO, first elected in 2012.
+Norm Steen formerly served as a County Commissioner for Teller County CO, first elected in 2012.
 Prior to that, he was president of a transportation services company serving a 5-State region, moving business headquarters from Kansas to Woodland Park CO in 1998.
 Among his significant work as a County Commissioner, he was the former Chair of the Pikes Peak Area Council of Governments, former state Co-Chair of the Works Allocation Committee with oversight of distribution of Temporary Assistance to Needy Families (TANF) funds; chair of the transportation and telecommunications legislative steering committee at Colorado Counties Inc.; and Pikes Peak area representative to CDOT Statewide Transportation Advisory Committee.
 He also serves on national advisory committees for transportation and veterans affairs.
 After serving 32 years with the United States Army on active duty and with the Army National Guard, Norm retired in 2010 at the rank of brigadier general.

 Norm holds a Bachelor of Science in economics, a Master of Public Administration, and a Master of Strategic Studies.